Ridhwit/At-your-Service/README.md

 💾 shared_preferences: For storing user data locally.
 🖼️ image_picker: To select images from the gallery for service uploads.
 📤 firebase_storage: For secure image storage and retrieval from Firebase.

 ---

+## 🎯 Improvements that can be done

+1. **In-App Payment Integration**: Secure payment gateway for hassle-free transactions.
+2. **User Reviews and Ratings**: Build trust by allowing users to share feedback on service quality.
+3. **Chat Feature**: Real-time messaging with service providers.
+4. **Chatbots**: Implement AI-based chatbots for instant user support.

+---